philippelt/microk8s_prune/README.md

 # microk8s_prune

+**New: selected output results in JSON format for easy pipe reuse**

 As you can expect, this small utility is doing for a microk8s / containerd environment the same operation that docker system prune does : it search for images unused by container to list them and/or delete them to recover space

 You will need a python3 running environnment and the containerd library.